GreenDelta/openLCA2-manual/src/processes/tab_inputs_outputs.md

 - To view the calculated value, click on the "_123_" icon located in the top right corner.
 - To see the original formula/parameters, click on the icon again, which will change to the "_fx_" icon.

-**_Note:_**
+>**_Note:_**
-- When a formula and/or parameter is typed in the "Amount" field, the software will calculate the value for the amount automatically.
+>- When a formula and/or parameter is typed in the "Amount" field, the software will calculate the value for the amount automatically.
-- Complex formulas must adhere to a specific format (e.g., Tan(a), trunc(c), etc.).
+>- Complex formulas must adhere to a specific format (e.g., Tan(a), trunc(c), etc.).
 Have a look in ['Constants, operators and functions for formulas in openLCA'](../advanced_top/formulas_in_openlca.md) chapter.
-- You can use the formula interpreter, accessible under "Tools" → "Formula Interpreter", to identify errors within your formulas.
+>- You can use the formula interpreter, accessible under "Tools" → "Formula Interpreter", to identify errors within your formulas.

 </details>